What if I get into rent arrears?

 Salina, 52, has lost her job and found it difficult to keep up to her rent payments.
 She thought she’d get another job quickly so didn’t apply for Universal Credit straight away.
 By the time she applied she was nearly three months behind with her rent.
-Her landlord applied for a APA Managed Payment to Landlord and now her Housing Cost Element is paid straight to her landlord.
-She has agreed to pay £5 a week towards her arrears – which her landlord is happy with, but if she fails to pay this they will apply for a Third Party Deduction too.
+Her landlord applied for an APA Managed Payment to Landlord and now her Housing Costs Element is paid straight to her landlord.
+She has agreed to pay £5 a week towards her arrears – which her landlord is happy with, but if she fails to pay this, they will apply for a Third Party Deduction too.

-I’m not yet in arrears but I am struggling – can I have an APA Managed Payment set up?
+I’m not yet in rent arrears but I am struggling – can I have an APA Managed Payment set up?

-If you are not yet in arrears with your rent but are worried that this may happen, talk to your Work Coach – they may agree that you would benefit from an APA Managed Payment* before you have reached the 2 month level of arrears because of your personal circumstances.
+If you are not yet in rent arrears with your rent but are worried that this may happen, talk to your Work Coach – they may agree that you would benefit from an APA Managed Payment* before you have reached the 2 month level of arrears because of your personal circumstances.

 Tim, 36, applied for Universal Credit when he moved into his one bedroom flat.
 He’d been sofa surfing for a while and wasn’t sure how he was going to cope budgeting all these new bills.
 He explained this to his Work Coach who agreed to set up a Managed Payment to his landlord for 6 months to help him settle into his new situation.